Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 ### [Phone Wireframe](static/wireframes/Mobile_smarty.png)

-The wireframes really helped me to give me a perpespective on how the wesbite would be made out at the end.
+The wireframes really helped me to give me a perspective on how the website would be made out at the end.

 ## **Features**
 ### **1. Existing Features**
 #### **Navigation**
-The navigation bag that I hava come up with for the website is a basic navbar which comes from materializecss.
+The navigation bag that I have come up with for the website is a basic navbar which comes from materialize css.
 It has the logo of the website on top left corner.
 When the page is opened for the first time you will only have 3 buttons on the navbar which are home, sign in and sign up buttons.
 And then once the user is logged in you will only have 5 buttons which are home, find employee, profile, new employee and log out.

 #### **Home**
 This page which is the main and first page when user firstly enters the website.
 On this page the user will see a big picture along with a setence/title within this big picture.
-Below this picure there are 2 sections which are the about section and the section that tries to explain a little bit what the app is about and then below these 2 sections there is the footer.
+Below this picture there are 2 sections which are the about section and the section that tries to explain a little bit what the app is about and then below these 2 sections there is the footer.

 #### **Log In**
 The sign in page is the page which the user can log in themselves.

 #### **Sign up**
-The sign up page is the page which the user can register themselves for the first time.
+The sign-up page is the page which the user can register themselves for the first time.

 #### **Log out**
 The log out page is the page which the user can log themselves out of the page.
-Which it takes straigt away to the login page.
+Which it takes straight away to the login page.

 #### **Find Employee**
 This page will show you all the employees.